Published on 6th June 2014 by Gemma Harding

 Technological improvements are also leading to more companies outsourcing office tasks.
-This can include telephone answering services – such as reception, customer service and emergency helplines – as well as systems maintenance and creative jobs such as copywriting, design and programming.
+This can include telephone answering services – such as virtual receptionists, customer service outsourcing and emergency helplines – as well as systems maintenance and creative jobs such as copywriting, design and programming.
 Rather than hiring a large number of costly in-house employees, many new startups and lean enterprises are opting for a smaller core of flexibly working employees while outsourcing a wide range of routine operations and specialist tasks.

 7. Flexible working requires full support across the organisation.

 There may be many groups within your company that need convincing before new practices can be successfully introduced, including senior management, unions or workers themselves.
 Used effectively, flexible working offers advantages for both employers and employees but everyone needs to be convinced beforehand.
 If there is resistance from the top, HR departments should make the case using available data.